Subelliptic estimates from Gromov hyperbolicity: Background material

 When $(X,d)$ is a metric space and $I \subset\Rb$ is an interval, a curve $\sigma: I \rightarrow X$ is a \emph{geodesic} if

 for all $t_1, t_2 \in I$.
 We say that $(X,d)$ is \emph{geodesic} if every two points in $X$ can be joined by a geodesic and \emph{proper} if bounded closed sets are compact.

-A \emph{geodesic triangle} in a metric space is a choice of three points in $X$ and geodesic segments connecting these points.
-A geodesic triangle is said to be \emph{$\delta$-thin} if any point on any of the sides of the triangle is within distance $\delta$ of the other two sides.
+A \emph{geodesic triangle} in a metric space is a choice of three (not necessarily distinct) points in $X$ and geodesic segments connecting these points.
+A geodesic triangle is said to be \emph{$\delta$-thin} if any point on any of the sides of the triangle is within distance $\delta$ of the union of the other two sides.